 One thing that is very much the quintessential Southern California day is a day on the water.
 Orange County has bays, harbors, ocean front property, and lakes for people to flock to all year long.
 The area gives you all the luxuries of the big city and all the enjoyment of nearby waterways where you can enjoy everything from beach lounging to suntanning on a boat, paddle boarding under the sun, or peacefully kayaking in the perfect California weather.

 Newport Bay leaves even OC locals mesmerized by the perfect cross between big city suburbia and small west coast town.
 Locals and tourists alike enjoy stand-up paddle boarding, kayaking, sailing and cruising the harbor in a Duffy electric boat.
 Local shops offer a variety of rentals for day and hourly rates.
 You can even catch a ferry to head over from mainland Newport to Balboa Island where time slows and mom and pop shops flow from one to the next.
 In the Bay you can even sign up for activities like whale watching tours or stand up paddle board yoga, where you can test your balance and flexibility on the water while the threat of falling in looms!
 Newport Bay is a great California destination with much to offer.

-Huntington Harbour, however, offers other adventurers like stand up paddle boarding, Duffy Boats, Kayaks and even gondola rides.
+Huntington Harbour, however, offers other adventurers like stand-up paddle boarding, Duffy Boats, Kayaks and even gondola rides.
 Local rental companies can help you with your rental needs, or if you own your own kayak or SUP, you can launch from one of the many small public beach areas in the Harbour.
 Huntington Harbour is high end but offers a shallow water way to explore, get some exercise and enjoy a day on the water.